Heritage Preservation Plan

 Board of Supervisors Adopts Amendments to Heritage Preservation Plan

-In 2009, the Board of Supervisors suspended the rules and adopted the Comprehensive Plan Amendment (CPAM) 2008-01, Draft Amended Historic Preservation Plan.
+In 2009, the Board of Supervisors adopted the Comprehensive Plan Amendment (CPAM) 2008-01, Draft Amended Historic Preservation Plan.
 The amendments to the Heritage Preservation Plan included new language specifically addressing Civil War battlefields, support for the Journey Through Hallowed Ground National Heritage Area, clarification in the Archaeological Resource Policies of Phase I methodology and results reporting, and simplified view shed guidelines.
 Adoption came after the Planning Commission recommended approval of the proposed CPAM.

 The Heritage Preservation Plan

 outlines strategies for identifying, preserving and promoting Loudoun County's heritage resources in three major ways: resource protection, community education and heritage tourism.
 The plan recommends implementation steps, such as the creation of a Heritage Commission and a Heritage Register.